 But if we would write a bill that you don't like and you veto it, we're talking about a 67-vote threshold, two-thirds in the United States Senate.

-So that's a reality of uh negotiating in good faith and getting something you can sign.
+So that's the reality of negotiating in good faith and getting something you can sign.

-The second reality is the March 5th date that's coming up, because uh if we don't do some good faith negotiation and make process progress and get a bill on the floor of the United States Senate, our leader is going to have to bring up either the House bill or the bill that uh some of us is introduced in the United States Senate, and we're gonna have a vote on it.
+The second reality is the March 5th date that's coming up, because if we don't do some good faith negotiation and make progress and get a bill on the floor of the United States Senate, our leader is going to have to bring up either the House bill or the bill that some of us has introduced in the United States Senate, and we're going to have a vote on it.

-And those people that don't want to vote to legalize Docker kids uh are the are going to have to sh uh explain why that they haven't wanted to protect the vulnerable people that we're all here talking about.
+And those people that don't want to vote to legalize DACA kids are going to have to explain why they haven't wanted to protect the vulnerable people that we're all here talking about.

-We're talking about everything except uh doing something for the Docker kids.
+We're talking about everything except doing something for the DACA kids.

-But there's certain things that you've got we've got to guarantee that we're going to do.
+But there's certain things that we've got to guarantee that we're going to do.

 I really believe that will be brought up as part of what we're talking about at some point.